fairy-stockfish/Fairy-Stockfish/Readme.md

 ## Help

 See the [Fairy-Stockfish Wiki](https://github.com/ianfab/Fairy-Stockfish/wiki) for more info, or if the required information is not available, open an [issue](https://github.com/ianfab/Fairy-Stockfish/issues).

+## Python binding

+On top of the C++ engine, this project also includes the python binding [pyffish](https://pypi.org/project/pyffish/), which can be used as a chess variant library in python, like in the [pychess server](https://github.com/gbtami/pychess-variants).
+Pyffish is a lightweight wrapper around Fairy-Stockfish, only adding a single [source file](https://github.com/ianfab/Fairy-Stockfish/blob/master/src/pyffish.cpp).
+It supports move, SAN, and FEN generation, as well as checking of game end conditions.

 # Stockfish
 ## Overview